Test in production without watermarks.

 IRON VB CONVERTER ERROR developers@ironsoftware.com

 To customize its functionality and facilitate integration with other programs, PostSharp provides a range of configuration options.
-Typically, characteristics, XML files, or programmatic methods are used to configure an application during startup or execution.
+Typically, configuration is done via attributes, XML files, or programmatically.

 Configure Logging: Use attributes or XML configuration to specify log levels, logging targets, and other logging parameters.